alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 I catch back up to the group and reaccess the situation.
 The good news is I haven't cramped yet.
 It's the farthest I've ever gone without cramps.
 The bad news is I don't know how long it'll last.

 The sun is out and the heat is a major factor now.
 I try to stay cool by running on the shady side of streets and through any fire hydrants or sprinklers.
 Hamstrings and calves are getting tight.
-I almost pull one, but I adjust my form and push it down.
+I almost pull one, but I adjust my form and push the tremors down.
 Don't let me down now muscles.

 I know I have two gears left if my body holds out.
 I prepare for another surge.
 No chances this time, pace group.
 I hit the NOS at mile 20.
 It's **go-time** (for reals).